MediaArea/MediaConch/Narrative.md

 The conformance checker developed within the PreForma project must document and associate conformance rules with data types (such as containers or frames) and authorities (such as specifications, community practices, or the local rules of a memory institution).
 This design document focuses particularly on Matroska, FFV1, and LPCM.

+## Design Considerations

+### Interfaces

+The selected formats (MKV, FFV1, and LPCM) represent substantially distinct concepts: container, video, and audio.
+The optimization of a conformance checker should utilize distinct interfaces to address the conformance issues of these formats, but allow the resulting information to be summarized together.

+An interface for assessing conformance of FFV1 video should enable review of the decoded FFV1 frames in association with conformance data so that inconsistencies or conformity issues may be reviewed in association of the presentation issues it may cause.

+MediaArea proposes an interface to present conformity issues for audio and video streams (FFV1 and LPCM) on a timeline, so that conformance events, such as error concealment or crc validation issues may be reviewed effectively according to presentation, parent Matroska block element, or video frame.

+The Matroska container requires a distinct interface that allows for its hierarchical structure to be reviewed and navigated.
+The presentation should allow for MKV elements to be expanded, condensed, or filtered according to element id or associated conformity issues.

+### Optimization for Large File Size

+Design of a conformance checker should be considerate of the large file sizes associated with video.
+For instance, an hour-long PAL FFV1 file (which contains 90,000 frames per hour) should provide efficient access if cases where one FFV1 frame contains a CRC validation error.

+A video conformance checker should be well optimized and multi-threaded to allow for multiple simultaneous processing on video files.
+Additionally the conformance checker should allow a file to be reviewed even as it is being processed by the conformance checker.

 ## Compliance with Standard Specifications

 ## Compliance with Community-Driven Implementation Standards